-Margaret Vaughn is an Associate Professor of Literacy in the Department of Curriculum and Instruction at Washington State University.
+Margaret Vaughn is an Associate Professor of Literacy in the Department of Teaching and Learning at Washington State University.
 She obtained her Ph.D. in curriculum and instruction with a focus on literacy studies at the University of North Carolina Greensboro.
 Dr. Vaughn is a former classroom teacher with additional certification as follows: National Board Teaching Certification and Teaching English as a Second Language Certification.
 Currently, she has over 20 years of teaching experience.

-Through Dr. Vaughn’s work, she has become heavily invested in the neighboring communities and schools, and has worked diligently to support and mentor undergraduate and graduate students.
+Through Dr. Vaughn’s work she has become heavily invested in the neighboring communities and schools, and has worked diligently to support and mentor undergraduate and graduate students.
 In her second year as a beginning faculty, she served as the Director of the Wright Fellows, a prestigious graduate program to support teachers in obtaining a Master’s degree while remaining in the classroom.
 She has also directed the National Writing Project to support teachers in their efforts to increase their knowledge base of effective literacy instruction.

 Recently, Dr. Vaughn has been awarded as a Fulbright Specialist for the US.
 Government.
 In addition, currently she has just completed an eleven-school literacy project focused on student agency and teacher decision-making.